by Georgia Murphy

 Prior to living in Collingwood, Fortier and her family lived in a Montreal neighbourhood which promoted a simple living lifestyle.

-Returning to Ontario, she explains that, “Moving back, I saw how many choices there were in grocery stores, and it was becoming confusing.
+Returning to Ontario, she explains, “Moving back, I saw how many choices there were in grocery stores, and it was becoming confusing.
 That’s when the idea for The Wild Stand General Store developed.
 The goal of my store and the inspiration behind it is to simplify life.”

 The inspiration was also developed from her favourite store in Montreal, Ecology, “an organic grocery store that is very small but you still can get everything you need there.”

 So when Fortier moved back to Ontario to be closer to family, a little piece of Ecology came with her and has since taken shape in a Collingwood business devoted to supporting neighbourhood-scale commerce and healthy food options in a quaint Quonset hut.

 For Fortier, the move towards a more organic and local living style was largely driven by concern for the health of her children.
 She believes the food they are eating should be of the best quality they can find – and what better place to do so than the fertile micro-climate of southern Georgian Bay?